faasm/tless/docs/chaining.md

 3. User encrypts the bundle from 1 and uploads it to S3.
 3. User uploads encrypted funcs

+All of this happens in `tlessctl` as part of `tlessctl dag upload`.

+> `tlessctl dag upload` is, still, not fully functional.

 #### Public Key Distribution

 How do ECFs in TLess are bootstrapped with the right keys?